rodgersl/ClickyXP/README.md

 # ClickyXP
 Web App for ClickyXP game

-This is a web app I'm developing for the Microsoft student accelerator program.
+This is a web app I'm developing as part the Microsoft student accelerator program.